andrewsinelnikov/MERNSnippet-How-To/task24/README.md

   ![4](img/4.png) <br />

 ### Step 5
-Since reducers update the state based on the received action (event) type we will use `switch` operator  to handle cases of each type<br />
+Since reducers update the state based on the received action (event) type we will use `switch` operator  to handle cases of each type.
+If the reducer does not handle a specific action, then return the state unchanged<br />
   ![5](img/5.png) <br />

 Each action has a `type` field.
 It's a string that describes the action.
 For convenience, create a file **types.js** where we will place type constants for all our actions<br/>